vOptSolver/vOptLib/README.md

     Several linear objectives; feasible region is a polyhedron with a structure; all variables are restricted to be binary.

-    - Linear assignment problem (LAP):
+    - Linear assignment problem (LAP)

-    - 0/1 unidimensional knapsack problem (01UKP):
+    - 0/1 unidimensional knapsack problem (UKP)

-    - 0/1 bidimensional knapsack problem (01BKP):
+    - 0/1 bidimensional knapsack problem (BKP)

-    - Set covering problem (SCP):
+    - Set covering problem (SCP)

+    - Set packing problem (SPP)

-    - Uncapacited discrete facility location problem (UDFLP):
+    - Uncapacited discrete facility location problem (UDFLP)

-    - Single source capacited facility location problem (SSCFLP):
+    - Single source capacited facility location problem (SSCFLP)

     Several linear objectives; feasible region is a polyhedron with a structure; some but not all of the variables are restricted to be integer.

-    - Uncapacited mixed facility location problem (UMFLP):
+    - Uncapacited mixed facility location problem (UMFLP)

-    - Capacited facility location problem (CFLP):
+    - Capacited facility location problem (CFLP)

 + Multi-objective non-structured problems

     Several linear objectives; feasible region is a polyhedron; all variables are restricted to be integer.

-    - Integer program (MOIP):
+    - Integer program (MOIP)

     Several linear objectives; feasible region is a polyhedron; some but not all of the variables are restricted to be integer.

-    - Mixed integer program (MOMIP):
+    - Mixed integer program (MOMIP)

 Download